 The inspiration for this column happened just two days ago while I was working on my daughter and son-in-law’s new home up in Downeast Maine.
 It’s important to realize I’m not the builder but act as their primary advisor, the plumber, electrician, and radiant heat installer.

-My son-in-law and I arrived at the house to work about 7:00 AM and at 8:30 AM a medium size box truck pulled onto the lot along with a pickup truck.
+My son-in-law and I arrived at the house to work about 7:00 AM and at 8:30 AM a medium-sized box truck pulled onto the lot along with a pickup truck.
 Five workers tumbled out of both vehicles and they started to put in fiberglass insulation up under all the floors in the house.

 With the help of my son-in-law, a month or so ago we had installed 900 Uponor heat transfer plates and 6,000 feet of Uponor hePEX tubing that will keep my daughter, son-in-law and new granddaughter warm as bugs in a rug.